Universidad Nacional (TransMilenio)

-The simple-station Universidad Nacional de Colombia is part of the TransMilenio mass-transit system of Bogotá, Colombia, opened in the year 2000.
+The simple-station Universidad Nacional de Colombia is part of the TransMilenio mass-transit system of Bogotá, Colombia.

 Location

 The station is located north of downtown Bogotá, specifically on Avenida NQS with entrances on Calles 45A and 48.

 History

 This station opened in 2005 as part of the second line of phase two of TransMilenio construction, opening service to Avenida NQS.

 It serves the demand of the Universidad Nacional de Colombia and surrounding neighborhoods.